 Buenos Aires, Argentina.

-Prices are in US dollars per person on a quadruple basis (considering 2 adults and 2 minors).
+Prices on a quadruple basis in US dollars (2 adults + 2 minors).

 Vacation Style Holiday TypeCultural, Nature